Skip links

 Fall accidents lead to 36.5% of deaths in the construction industry

-Fall is the leading cause of fatal and non-fatal injuries in every industry and ranks at the number for our Fatal 4 Category.
-Employees falling accounted for almost 36.5 percent of all occupational fatalities.
+Fall is the most common cause of death in construction work and other non-fatal injuries.
+Employees falling accounted for almost 36.5 percent of all occupational deaths.
+The fatal construction accidents that involve workers falling to their demise is unfortunately extremely widespread.
 Workers that have fallen due to exposed edges or cracks, poorly built walking or working platforms, workers who have dropped off ladders, floors, scaffolding, massive skyscraper building areas, and so on, all due to a failure to use adequate fall safety, are among those who have been injured.
+Falling is the leading cause of death in construction.

 Guardrails, safety nets, harnesses, other fall protective devices, and proper safety preparation are examples of fall protection equipment.
 Employers should educate employees on how to detect and prevent fall hazards.
 This can be done through online fall protection training.
 Beyond that, there are several precautions employers should take to reduce the danger of other workplace falls.
 All companies must comply with OSHA fall Guidelines and compliance training certificates to prevent injuries and violations.